 EMA joins forces with NRDC for an environmental justice battle waging in Athens Park, noting that hazardous waste dumps are most often located near people of color.

-Robert F. Kennedy, Jr. returns for another TV industry briefing providing an update on the wrangling in Congress, particularly how it affects our most important environmental laws, one year after the “Contract with America.
+Robert F. Kennedy, Jr. returns for another TV industry briefing, providing an update on the wrangling in Congress and how it affects our most important environmental laws one year after the “Contract with America.”